RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1UpdateEventTypeBehaviorsParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Updates the list of behavior groups associated with an event type.

 **`Summary`**

-Update the list of behavior groups of an event type.
+Update the list of behavior groups for an event type

 **`Throws`**